 - 1. Copies of CU agreements with HPD or the owners of the Four Lots regarding the development of replacement and additional affordable housing units - 2.
 Copies of Temporary Certificates of Occupancy upon completion of the units - 3.
-Link to webpage with information on construction project, containing list of community meetings attended - 4.
+Link to webpage with information on construction project - 4.
 Link to webpage with copies of bi-weekly construction updates, when available - 5.
 Copies of relevant public notifications regarding tenant relocation